tobybreckon/fire-detection-cnn/README.md

 * The main directory contains the ```binary.py``` and ```superpixel.py``` files
 * To run the models you require a video file as argument - for example ```python binary.py test.mp4```
-* The pretrained models will be downloaded using the shell script 'download-models.sh' which will create a models directory that contains the data
+* The pretrained models will be downloaded using the shell script ```download-models.sh``` which will create a models directory that contains the data
 * The TensorFlow code for the FireNet and InceptionV1-OnFire are in the ```tflearn``` directory
 * ```binary.py``` file can be run with both with FireNet and InceptionV1-OnFire, the model filepath should be chosen accordingly